jolars/normreg/paper/rebuttal.md

 > couple of prior works that deal with this assumption.
 My intuition is that this
 > assumption is extremely weird in the cases that this paper considers.

-We agree that the assumption is strong, but want to highlight that it is
+Please see the general response regarding the assumption of orthogonality.

 ## Reviewer 2